LessUp/MindBalanceSuite/README.md

 ## English Summary

 **MindBalance Suite** is an open-source toolkit for mental-health self-assessment and education.
-The main module `phq9-app` is a React + TypeScript web application that integrates multiple validated scales (e.g. PHQ-9, GAD-7, WHO-5, PSS-10, DASS-21).
+It is a React + TypeScript web application that integrates multiple validated scales (e.g. PHQ-9, GAD-7, WHO-5, PSS-10, DASS-21).

 - All data are processed and stored locally in the browser.
 - Results are for self-screening and education only and must not be used as a clinical diagnosis or treatment advice.